joshcrain/joshcrain.io/notes/2020/weeknote-51-2020.md

 ---
-pageTitle: Weeknote 51/2020
+title: Weeknote 51/2020
 tags: ['weeknotes']
-metaDescription: Lazy loading images, tap targets, minification.
+description: Lazy loading images, tap targets, minification.
 date: 2020-12-19
 ---
 * Last week was filled with anticipation and anxiety.
 For two days all I could do was listen, paralyzed to do anything else.